ImagoXV/NanoASV/README.md

 ## Phylosequization

-Alignements results, taxonomy, clustered unknown entities and 16S based phylogeny tree are used to produce a phyloseq opbject: NanoASV.rdata
+Alignments results, taxonomy, clustered unknown entities and 16S based phylogeny tree are used to produce a phyloseq object: NanoASV.rdata
 Please refer to the metadata.csv file in Minimal dataset to be sure to input the correct file format for phyloseq to produce a correct phyloseq object.
-You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using --r_cleaning 0 A CSV file e ncompassing taxonomy and abundance is produced as well and stored into Results/CSV.
+You can choose not to remove Eukaryota, Chloroplasta and Mitochondria sequences (pruned by default) using --r_cleaning 0 A CSV file encompassing taxonomy and abundance is produced as well and stored into Results/CSV.

 ## Acknowledgments